EmilioPeJu/panda-server-issue-61-streaming-table/README.md

 - [x] Req 3: The sequencer block should be able to run at 1MHz, this means the DMA and the socket to send the table data should be able to sustain at least 16 MB/s.
-- [x] Opt 4: In one buffer mode, small tables (say < 4K entries) can run at 1 entry per tick.
+- [x] Opt 4: In fixed mode, small tables (say < 4K entries) can run at 1 entry per tick.
-- [x] Req 5: In one buffer mode, we should be able to reuse the last buffer sent without requiring to reset and restart the DMA engine.
+- [x] Req 5: In fixed mode, we should be able to reuse the last buffer sent without requiring to reset and restart the DMA engine.
-- [x] Req 6: In the server interface, entering the one buffer mode is done by sending a table with `<` character, e.g.
+- [x] Req 6: In the server interface, entering the fixed mode is done by sending a table with `<` character, e.g.

 ```